Written and Created by PaperCraftCentral Susan

-Making a White Space Design for your scrapbook page can result in a very balanced and focused effect.
+Making a White Space Design for your scrapbook page or card can result in a very balanced and focused effect.

 "In page layout, illustration and sculpture, white space is often referred to as negative space.
 It is that portion of a page left unmarked: the space between graphics, margins, gutters, space between columns, space between lines of type or figures and objects drawn or depicted.
 The term arises from graphic design practice, where printing processes generally use white paper."

 I used to think that White Space was blank space.

 As soon as I heard the term, I thought I had to have a white background whenever I used this idea, but how wrong I was.